Vaginal odor: What is a vagina supposed to smell like?

 Avoid long bubble baths with products that aren’t pH-balanced, and don’t even think about douching.
 In the shower, rinse your vulva with warm water, soap isn’t necessary.

-If you’re not ready to get a bidet, vaginal wipes are a convenient way to safely freshen up your vulva.
-Flex Wipes are another great period (and all-month-long) companion.
-Like the Flex Foaming Cleanser, they’re free from chemicals, parabens, and other bad stuff and are dermatologist-tested.
+Vaginal wipes are a convenient way to freshen up your vulva if you’re not ready for a bidet.
+Flex Wipes, like the Flex Foaming Cleanser, are free from chemicals, parabens, and other harmful substances and are dermatologist-tested.

 Another tip for period odor is to change your period products regularly.
 Never wear a product for longer than the manufacturer recommends.